venkannababu55/venkannababu55/README.md

 🎓 Computer Science Engineering student passionate about technology, programming and data.

-🤖 Exploring **Artificial Intelligence, Machine Learning and Deep Learning**.
+🤖 Exploring **, Machine Learning, Deep Learning, LLM's and Artificial Intelligence**.

-📊 Interested in **Data Science, Data Analytics and Data Visualization**.
+📊 Interested in **Data Science,AI, Agentic-AI**.

 🐍 Working with **Python** for programming, analytics and machine learning.